saitamasahil/skyscraper/docs/ARTWORK.md

 ##### 'color' attribute [o]

 Provides the color to use RGB hexadecimal notation.
 This can be used instead of the 'red', 'green' and 'blue' attributes described above.
 An example could be 'color="#ff0099"'.
+You may also use the [shorthand form](https://en.wikipedia.org/wiki/Web_colors#Shorthand_hexadecimal_form), thus `#f06` will be expanded to `#ff0066`.
+If the 'color' attribute is provided, then 'red', 'green', 'blue' values are ignored if they are also present.

 ### Custom image resources